jmcavanillas/shape-the-term/readme.md

 ## Width

-Gets the number of glyphs a string has, without taking into account ANSI scape sequences.
+Gets the number of glyphs a string has, without taking into account ANSI escape sequences.

 ```ocaml
   let () =